wieckingcp23/csci112-sierpinski-gasket/README.md

 Description: This was my submission for the final Lab Assignment for CSCI 112 Data Structures.

 Task was to use recusion to create a Sierpiński gasket.
+NOTE: ezgraphics.py is required to run the code

 Language: Python